 - DDL (Data Definition Language): DDL commands are used to define the frame of a database, and these are CREATE, ALTER, and DROP.

 - DML (Data Manipulation Language): DML commands are used to modify or edit the existing database, and these are INSERT, UPDATE, and DELETE.

-- DCL (Data Control Language): DCL commands deal with the permissions of the database, and these are GRANT and REVOKE.
+- DCL (Data Control Language): DCL commands deal with the database's permissions: GRANT and REVOKE.

 - DQL (Data Query Language)

 - DTL (Data Transfer Language)